articles & information

 It’s also important to understand that we are not a commercial breeder.
 Breeding for us is about improving the breed, not producing pups for the sake of it.
 We believe in QUALITY over QUANTITY.

-We're extremely cautious about selling intact puppies now.
-Sadly, some are trying to mimic our program for profit.
+We do not sell intact puppies to pet homes since experiences where people have deceived us.
+Sadly, some have tried to mimic our breeding program for commercial profit.
 We want no part in a “fad” culture that treats animals like trends.
 We want our dogs to be valued family members, not breeding commodities.

 Should an owner ever be unable to keep their puppy, we are always here to help rehome it or welcome it back, ensuring it gets the best future possible.

-We also provide $200 rebates for any sanctioned title our pups may receive.
+We also provide $200 rebates for any sanctioned working title our pups may receive.

 At the heart of it all, we trust our puppy families.
 We just ask for honesty, communication, and a commitment to giving your dog the best life.